mvilla1111/Data-Viz-Project/README.md

 13. *Exited*:	Whether the customer has churned (1 = yes, 0 = no)

 # Visualizations -
-*Note:* These are charts are interactable when accessed via the [visualization dashboard](https://data-viz-project-cnbxhynmgeszujvn53t2vx.streamlit.app/)
+*Note:* Interactive charts can be accessed via the [visualization dashboard](https://data-viz-project-cnbxhynmgeszujvn53t2vx.streamlit.app/)

 ## Age vs Balance Scatter Plot
 This chart illustrates the relationship between *age* and account *balance* as it pertains to churn rate.
 Although *balance* maintains a seemingly random effect, *age* displays a noticeable pattern.
 Where a concentration of consumers from older age groups is evident.
 Particularly in the 40-60 age group.
 As opposed to consumers below 30, where churn is far less likely.